Code-Institute-Submissions/MS1-Vibe-Tribe/README.md

   Purple is also said to symbolise creativity and transformation.
 This is the energy that I want the users to channel and associate with the hub.
 Gold is associated with luxury and wisdom.
 The site serves to educate those looking to learn more about street culture but also highlight the culture which has been developed by creatives and its transition from urban to luxury spaces.

   Below is the colour palette that I created, based on the message I wanted my colours to convey.
 I then used [cava's colour palette generator](https://www.canva.com/colors/color-palette-generator/) to make sure that the colours I had chosen worked with the site content.
-Where more contrast was needed between colours I have used black or white.
+Where more contrast was needed between colours I have used white font or adjusted opacity.

   (Media/colour-palette.png)